- Who saves the most from pay-as-you-drive policies?

 - Who can see your driving data?

-Everyone loves car insurance discounts.
-Low-mileage discounts are about as simple as they get.
+Of all the car insurance discounts available, the ones for low-mileage are about as simple as it gets.

-The first way is to estimate your mileage when you enroll, though some insurers may ask for periodic verification.
-Savings from these discounts average about 2 percent nationwide for annual mileage below 7,000, according to comparative data gathered by Quadrant Information Services, but can be as high as 20 percent in California, where laws favor low mileage as a rating factor, or virtually nonexistent in Hawaii, where high mileage is harder to rack up.
+The first way (and probably the most common) is to estimate your mileage when you enroll, though some insurers may ask for periodic verification.
+Savings from these discounts average about 2 percent nationwide for annual mileage below 7,000, according to comparative data gathered by Quadrant Information Services, but can be as high as 20 percent in California, where laws favor low mileage as a rating factor, or virtually nonexistent in Hawaii, where residents tend to drive less.

-The second way is to let insurance companies actually measure your mileage.
+The second way is to let insurance companies actually measure how far you drive, from the daily commute to that road trip you've been planning.
 Most major insurance companies offer a pay-as-you-drive (PAYD) program that places a reporting device in your vehicle and offers a discount at renewal time.

-Most insurers who offer PAYD claim safe, conscientious drivers can save as much as 30 to 50 percent if they drive infrequently.
+Most insurers who offer PAYD claim good, accident-free drivers can save as much as 30 to 50 percent if they drive infrequently.
 It also helps if you avoid roads during peak accident hours, usually between midnight and 4 a.m.
 Some will record hard braking events and speed.
 (See an overview of pay-as-you-drive plans from major insurance carriers.)

-The third way to get a low-mileage discount is pure pay-by-the-mile, currently offered by one company in only a few states, where how much you drive directly affects the next month’s bill.
+The third way to get a low-mileage discount is pure pay-by-the-mile, currently offered by Metromile in only seven states, where how much you drive directly affects the next month's bill.

-But despite those heady numbers, many motorists still have questions about what pay-as-you-drive (also known in the industry as UBI, for usage-based insurance) is, what you need to get it and what to expect when you have it.
+But despite those attractive figures, many motorists still have questions about what pay-as-you-drive (also known in the industry as UBI, for usage-based insurance) is, what you need to get it and what to expect when you have it.

 These pay-as-you-drive models are first and foremost a reward for low-mileage drivers.
-After all, drivers who are on the road less pose fewer risks to an insurer’s bottom line.
+It makes sense to insurers -- drivers who are on the road less pose fewer risks to their bottom line.

 The biggest breaks go to those who drive the least.
 Some insurers like Progressive and Allstate (through its Drive Wise program) also use the plug-ins to monitor the time of day you drive and if you brake hard.

-State Farm's Drive Safe & Save program and GMAC Insurance's Low Mileage Discount base rates primarily on mileage, but you have to have OnStar or Sync to qualify because these telematics-based subscription services, not a plug-in, track the numbers.
+State Farm's Drive Safe & Save program and National General Insurance's Low Mileage Discount base rates primarily on mileage, but you have to have OnStar or Sync to qualify because these telematics-based subscription services, not a plug-in, gather the numbers.

-“The plans are a great way for the lowest-risk drivers to save money,” says Des Toups, Insurance.com managing editor.
+“The plans are a great way for the lowest-risk drivers to save money,” says Michelle Megna, Insurance.com managing editor.
 “But be realistic if you drive a lot or have a lead foot.
 You don’t want to count on a discount that might not materialize.”

 Most of the plug-ins operate the same way: You stick the telematics gizmo in your vehicle's diagnostic OBDII port (most cars beginning in 1996 have them) near the steering wheel and it records and reports your driving habits.